schollii/pypubsub/docs/installation.rst

 System Requirements
 --------------------

-Requires Python 2.6 to 2.7.
+Requires Python 2.7.
 DO NOT USE WITH PYTHON 3+.
-For Python 3+, use pypubsub 4+.
+For Python 3+, use PyPubSub 4+.

 The following table identifies on which combination of Python and Platform the unit tests have been run.
 The result